How To Use Pixiebrix for Scraping Airbnb Data Into Google Sheets With Pixiebrix

 Not only are there tons of homes to choose from — more than 5 million globally, in fact — but the app doesn’t make it all that easy to compare listings.
 And this becomes exponentially more difficult if you’re trying to decide with a group of people.
 You end up sending links back and forth, trying to call out specific photos or features, while doing fast math on pricing with cleaning fees… suddenly the group chat is just out of control

-Thankfully, there’s a much easier way to compare Airbnb listings.
+Thankfully, there’s a much easier way to scrape Airbnb listings.
 With PixieBrix you can pull all the listing data you need into a digestible Google Sheet, making it simple to find the right rental for you.
 That’s a process called “data scraping.”
 Here’s how to do it.

 Build an Airbnb data scraping tool with PixieBrix